shershah1024/compare_AI_models/README.md

     - Go to the SQL Editor in Supabase and run the following SQL to create the required table and functions:

     ```sql
+    -- Select all users from auth.users
+    SELECT * FROM auth.users;

     -- Create the table to store AI model pricing data
     CREATE TABLE ai_model_prices (
       id UUID DEFAULT uuid_generate_v4() PRIMARY KEY,